 Setting up a home network

-Once you know what type of network you want, and you have the necessary hardware, there are four possible steps to take (two of these are not always required):
+Once you know what type of network you want and have the necessary hardware, there are four possible steps to take (two of these are not always required):

 Install any necessary hardware.

 Run the Set Up a Wireless Router or Access Point wizard (wireless only).

 Each of these steps is described in detail later in this article.

 Start by setting up one computer.
 Once you set up the network and you are sure that the first computer is working correctly, you can add additional computers or devices.